krokite/MySQL-Bruteforce-Tool/README.md

 Grab Coffee and Relax now.
 When Username and Password is cracked, It will print the result and will exit.

+For any Question or Bus, Kindly report at http://forum.worldofhacker.com/Article-Source-Code-MySQL-Username-and-Password-Cracking-Tool

 Good Luck!

 Note: This tool is only for Research, Development or Education purpose only.
 This tools should not be used for any illegal activity.
 If you misue this tool, I will not be responsible for any damage or loss you make.